top of page

 Marburg during Christmas season | Image Credits: Unsplash

-2. FESTIVALS AND CHRISTMAS MARKET
+CHRISTMAS MARKET (WEINACHTSMARKT)

 The Christmas market in Marburg takes place in two locations: at Marktplatz, the main square in the Old Town, and in front of Elisabethkirche, at the doors of the city center.